 The Jabra Elite 65e have a good, customizable app and a decent battery life that will last a bit more than 8 hours.
 They should last long enough for most use cases, and they have decent power saving features.
 They won't automatically shut down if paired to a device but have a long standby time and you can use them while they are charging, which makes them a good option to use at the office or at home when you're close to a power source.
 Their app is also fairly customizable.
 They provide a 5-band equalizer, different noise canceling profiles and even a "focus" mode that plays pink noise to further down out any sounds in your environment.

 The Jabra Elite 65e have a decent battery life.
 They lasted 8.5 hours in our battery test and will last even longer if you turn off the noise canceling feature.
 This should be enough for most use cases although you may have to charge them every day.
-On the upside, they do not take to long to charge at 2.2 hours and they still provide audio when charging, which is fairly rare for neckband-style headphones, but makes them a good option when you're close to a power source like at home or at the office.
+On the upside, they do not take to long to charge at 2.2 hours and they still provide audio when charging, which is fairly rare for neckband-style headphones (see our recommendations for the best neckband headphones), but makes them a good option when you're close to a power source like at home or at the office.
 Unfortunately, they do not automatically turn off when connected to your Bluetooth device even when inactive but will shut off in 15 mins when they're not.

 The Jabra Elite 65e are Bluetooth-only headphones that do not have a dock or an audio cable.
 They can pair with 2 devices simultaneously, so you can easily switch between your phone or PC, and they have a decent wireless range although they struggle to maintain a stable connection at times.
 Unfortunately, like most Bluetooth headphones, they have a bit too much latency for watching a lot of videos or gaming.
 However, our testbench does not yet support Bluetooth 5.0, so they may have a better range and latency performance if you're using a Bluetooth 5.0 Device as your source.